Best Steps To Grow Coral Bells In Containers

 4. Citronelle Coral Bells

-If your plants must be tolerant of heat, this is one of the best coral bells for you.
+If your plants must be tolerant of heat, this is one of the best coral bells.
 The lime-green foliage alone is eye-catching.
 For optimal results, grow this one in moderate shade.
-Perfect for zones 4-8.
+They are perfect for zones 4-8.

 5. Caramel Coral Bells